sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

 #### Realtek RTL8188CUS

 The chip `Realtek RTL8188CUS` is a popular one used by many Wi-Fi adapters.
-To disable it's power-saving/low-power mode:
+To disable its power-saving/low-power mode:

 - `sudo vim /etc/modprobe.d/r8188eu.conf`,
 - paste the below content into the file,